mahlashrifi/Cryptocurrency-Price-Tracker/README.md

 </details>

 ## Deployment
 All components of this application, including services, database, and user interface, are containerized using Docker.
-A Helm chart is used to simplify and improve the management of the application deployment on Kubernetes.
-It bundles all the necessary configurations and templates for creating and managing the application's resources within the cluster.\
-*The values put in `values.yaml` are just some representative examples and not all the values are moved here.